Seagate/cortx-prvsnr/docs/Architecture/Test-Guidelines.md

 * The proposed design will not deviate a lot from the existing architecture, instead will only aim to streamline some scattered tests.
 This design will be updated/changed based on further discussions and design requirements.

-* The idea is to create a "Suite"-like design which will group all the related test cases and execute.
+* The idea is to create a "Suite"-like design which will group all the related test cases and run.

 ### Integration Tests